 - Did you take an extensive amount of sick leave at your previous job?

-Per the US Equal Opportunity Employment Commission (EEOC) it is unlawful to discriminate against any potential employee due to their gender, sex, sexual orientation, or pregnancy.
+Per the US Equal Employment Opportunity Commission (EEOC) it is unlawful to discriminate against any potential employee because of their gender, sex, sexual orientation, or pregnancy.
 Avoid these questions during your interviews:

 - What is your sexual orientation?